TURNING WARMER AND MORE HUMID NEXT WEEK

 Your First Alert Weather Forecast:

-Skies will stay fair tonight with more clouds south.
-Lows could be as cool as the upper 40s across the Northwoods with readings closer to 60° through the Fox Cities and Lakeside.
-Areas of fog could develop overnight as the humidity increases.

-Outside of any fog, skies should be partly cloudy Sunday morning.
-Clouds will thicken through the day, and it could be breezy at times.
-It may feel slightly humid as highs push into the middle 70s.
-The day is likely dry, but a stray shower may pop up south of the Fox Valley.
-Lows will stay in the lower 60s at night.
+Most clouds this morning were found across the southern part of the state.
+More clouds will arrive throughout the day, especially for the Fox Valley and areas south where clouds will be thickening throughout the day, and it could be breezy at times.
+Highs will push mainly into the middle 70s, but a few upper 70s can happen mostly North of Green Bay where less clouds will cover the sky.
+The day is likely dry, but a stray shower may pop up south of the Fox Valley later in the day.

 It will feel muggier as we begin a new work week.
-Look for a mix of sun and clouds Monday with scattered afternoon rain showers.
+Look for a mix of sun and clouds Monday with a few afternoon rain showers working their way up from the south.
 While you may hear a rumble or two of thunder, severe weather is not expected.
-Highs Monday should still be in the mid 70s, but we’ll be into the lower 80s on Tuesday with the humidity continuing.
+Highs Monday should still be in the mid 70s, but we’ll be into the lower 80s on Tuesday with the humidity ramping up.

 There will be a chance for spotty afternoon storms on Tuesday, but chances for rain are higher on Wednesday.
 That’s when a more widespread round of rain should arrive with a weak weather system.
-Rain and storms look to move in by Wednesday afternoon with light showers lingering through the day on Thursday.
+Rain and storms will arrive Wednesday afternoon with light showers lingering through the day on Thursday.
 There won’t be a significant drop in temperatures or humidity behind this system, but a slight dip can be expected.
-Highs will go from the mid 80s Wednesday to the upper 70s Thursday with lows going from the mid 60s at night to near 60° by Friday morning.
+Highs will go from the mid 80s Wednesday to the upper 70s Thursday with lows staying in the 60s.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.